 - Verbal or written concern is discussed with the staff member within five (5) - working days. - If the issue is not resolved, please discuss it with the Program Manager within an additional five (5) working days.
-Please inform him/her that you have discussed it with the staff member first. - If the situation is not handled to your satisfaction you may contact the Early Childhood Development Centre Operational Board within a further ten (10) working days and a rendering will be made within fifteen (15) working days. - If the above steps are not successful, you may lodge a complaint with the Town of - Drayton Valley Community & Social Development Department 514-2200 - Inquiries about Early Learning and Child Care regulations or further information can be obtained through CFSA at 403-341-8642 or found on the Queen's printer.
+Please inform him/her that you have discussed it with the staff member first. - If the above steps are not successful, you may lodge a complaint with the General Manager of Community Services with the Town of Drayton Valley Department 514-2200 - Inquiries about Early Learning and Child Care regulations or further information can be obtained through CFSA at 403-341-8642 or found on the Queen's printer.